 3. Neutralize your neck and spine by looking at a spot on the floor about a foot beyond your hands.
-Your head should be in line with your back.
+Your head should align with your back.

-4. Hold the position for 20 seconds.
+4. Hold the position for twenty seconds.
 As you get more comfortable with the move, hold your plank for as long as possible without compromising your form or breath.